Nobody's Business (song): Critical reception

 Some of the critics were divided on Rihanna's decision to collaborate with Brown again.
-Toronto Stars Lucas Oleniuk stated that "Nobody's Business" is not a bad track, "it’s one of the catchiest and freshest-sounding here — but the troubling subtext is as irksome as the irony of titling a song that proudly makes the pair’s business everybody's."
+Toronto Stars Lucas Oleniuk stated that "Nobody's Business" is not a bad track, "it's one of the catchiest and freshest-sounding here — but the troubling subtext is as irksome as the irony of titling a song that proudly makes the pair's business everybody's."
 Bernard Perusse of Montreal Gazette noted that although it is a pretty fair R&B smoker, there is something nauseating and sinister about the song and that is its message.
 Being more critical towards the collaboration, Randall Roberts of Los Angeles Times wrote that the track represents a sad inversion of the 1965 single "I Got You Babe" by Sonny & Cher, further noting "Instead of singing about connection, true love and wanting to shout it to the world, the song features a convicted abuser and the woman he assaulted asking everyone to shut up and leave them alone."

+Commercial performance

+In North America, "Nobody's Business" peaked at number 39 on the US Hot R&B/Hip-Hop Songs chart.
+In Europe, it peaked at numbers 19 and 14 on the bubbling under charts in the Flanders and Wallonia regions of Belgium, number 36 in France, number 63 on the UK Singles Chart, and number 7 on the UK Hip Hop and R&B Singles Chart.
+It was certified gold by IFPI Danmark and silver by the British Phonographic Industry (BPI).
+In Oceania, it was certified platinum by the Australian Recording Industry Association (ARIA) and Recorded Music NZ (RMNZ).